 Maintain coordination with Georgia Department of Public Health (GDPH), Georgia Funeral Directors Association, the EMA Director, and local emergency mortuary services.

-Locate and establish suitable facilities for emergency morgues and develop plans for activation of morgues; develop procedures for disposition of unidentified remains, to include mass burial.
+Locate and establish suitable facilities for emergency morgues.
+Develop plans for activation of morgues, procedures for disposition of unidentified remains, including mass burial.

 Develop plans for location, identification, removal, and disposition of the deceased.